PayU-EMEA/plugin_prestashop/README.md

 This feature enables the payer to create a new payment for the same order if the previous payment was not successful.

-To use the feature it is necessary to properly configure your POS in PayU, by disabling "Automatic collection" (it is enabled by default).
-This option is available in PayU panel.
-You need to go to Online payments then My shops and then POS.
-"Automatic collection is configured for every payment type, but to disable all at once you can use button at the very bottom, under the payment type list.
+To use this feature, you need to properly configure your POS in PayU by disabling "Automatic collection" (it is enabled by default).
+This option is available in the PayU panel.
+Go to Online payments, then My shops, and then POS.
+Automatic collection is configured for every payment type, but to disable all at once you can use the button at the very bottom, under the payment type list.

-Repayment allows to create many payments in PayU for a single PestaShop order.
-The plugin will automatically collect the first successful payment, all other will be canceled.
-From user point of view, repayment is possible:
+Repayment allows creating multiple payments in PayU for a single PrestaShop order.
+The plugin will automatically collect the first successful payment, all others will be canceled.
+From the user point of view, repayment is possible:
 * by clicking a link in the order confirmation email
 * in order details

 ![retry_payment][img4]

-All PayU payments created for a PrestaShop order are displayed on Order screen in PrestaShop admin panel.
+All PayU payments created for a PrestaShop order are displayed on the Order screen in the PrestaShop admin panel.

 ### Promote installments and Buy Now Pay Later payment methods
 Plugin provides a functionality of promoting [installments and Buy Now Pay Later payment methods][ext7] (also called "credit payments") by separating individual payment methods in the checkout view and displaying a credit payments widget on product and listing pages, in the checkout, and cart views.